firebase/genkit/docs/plugins/google-cloud.md

 These are special action metrics relating to actions that interact with a model.
-In addition to requests and latency, input and output are also tracked, with model specific dimensions that make debugging and tuning configurations easier.
+In addition to requests and latency, input and output are also tracked, with model specific dimensions that make debugging and configuration tuning easier.

 | Name                                 | Description                          |
 | ------------------------------------ | ------------------------------------ |